panzhiwei1997/Galactic-Astronomy/debate/idea_arrangement.md

 Either the hierachical model  is fundamentally wrong or the substructure lumps are present in the Galatic halo but contain too few baryons to be observed.

+## Solutions in future

+High quality observations and self-consistent astrophysic models

 # topic 2:   																	C. The stellar initial mass function is not universal

 # topic 3:   															    E. AGN feedback is the main process that quenches massive galaxies and keeps them quenched.

-### observation：the expotential cut-off at the bright end of the galaxy luminosity function predicated by $\Lambda$ CDM cosmology.
+### Observation：the exponential cut-off at the bright end of the galaxy luminosity function predicated by $\Lambda CDM$ cosmology.

-possible reason: AGN feedback of radio source supresses cooling to reduce gas condensation.
+Mayby AGN feedback of radio source supresses cooling to reduce gas condensation.

+### Simulation: AGN feedback is important for quenching star formation in the remnant of mergers.

+AGN paly a maintencance role by coupling to the hot IGM and prevent it from cooling.

+Massive blackhoes can drive powerful winds to quench star formation.

+### However, some people think that SAMBA bursts may trigger the active galactivity and gravtitational heating process through the release of potential energy from infalling stellar clumps will also help required quenching.

+### Solutions in future

+New telescopes and instruments from the radio to X-ray bands will come into operation and lead a expansion in observational data in all modes of AGN feedback.